The m2n tag

 <m2n:mpi .../>

-makes almost no difference and cannot lead to deadlock.
+Which participant is acceptor and which one is connector makes almost no difference and cannot lead to deadlock.
 Only for massively parallel runs, it can make a performance difference at initialization.
 For such cases, ask us for advice.

-Advanced: the master tag
+Advanced: the intra-comm tag

 If you build preCICE without MPI (and only in this case) you might also need to change the communication preCICE uses to communicate between ranks of a single parallel participant.
 You can specify to use TCP/IP sockets with: